dset0x/dset0x.github.io/src/pages/advice.md

 ------

 * Know when your "work", "study", "hobbies" and "relaxation" sections of your day start and end.
-If you don't define them well enough, you will reach catastrophic fatigue in a matter of a few days.
+If you don't define them well enough, you will either reach catastrophic fatigue in a matter of a few days (overworking) or fall into limbo (understimulation).

 * Write a distraction-free mode for your entire computer.
 In my case I can hide all notifications and irreversibly minimize all chat / mail windows